Schatzki ring: Diagnosis

 Schatzki B ring at barium swallow.

 A Schatzki ring is usually diagnosed by esophagogastroduodenoscopy or barium swallow.
-Endoscopy usually shows a ring within the lumen of the esophagus which can be of variable size (see picture).
+Endoscopy usually shows a ring within the lumen of the esophagus, which can be of variable size (see picture).
 The ring is usually located a few centimetres above the gastro-esophageal junction, where the esophagus joins the stomach.
 Schatzki rings can often resemble a related entity called an esophageal web.
 Esophageal webs also contain extra mucosal tissue, but do not completely encircle the esophagus.

-Endoscopies and barium swallows done for other reasons often reveal unsuspected Schatzki rings, meaning that many Schatzki rings are asymptomatic.
+Endoscopies and barium swallows done for other reasons often reveal unsuspected Schatzki rings, as most are asymptomatic.

 Two varieties of Schatzki rings have been described.
 The original description by Schatzki and Gary was of a ring of fibrous tissue seen on autopsy; this is the less common type of Schatzki ring.
 More commonly, the ring consists of the same mucosal tissue that lines the entire esophagus.

 Treatment

-Asymptomatic Schatzki rings seldom worsen over time, and need no treatment.

 Symptomatic Schatzki rings may be treated with esophageal dilatation, using bougie or balloon dilators.
-These have been found to be equally effective.
+These are equally effective.
 Bougie dilatation involves passage of long dilating tubes of increasing size down the esophagus to stretch the area of narrowing, either over a guidewire passed into the stomach by endoscopy (the Savary-Gillard system) or using mercury-weighted dilators (the Maloney system).
 This is usually done with intravenous sedation to reduce discomfort.
 Dilatation can produce some temporary irritation.
 A short course of proton pump inhibitor therapy may decrease aggravation by stomach acid reflux into the esophagus.
 The duration of the benefit of dilation varies, but may be from months to years.
 Dilation may be repeated if narrowing recurs.